-Rich kefir smoothie combines the benefits of a probiotic with greens, and makes it super tasty.
+Rich kefir smoothie combines the benefits of a probiotic with greens, and makes a super-smorgasbord of flavours.

 Or just make a smoothie; the banana and honey smother the sourness.

 There is a massive amount of research coming out on the importance of what is known as the microbiome; those profoundly friendly bacteria, viruses and protozoans that live in the intestine, and many different yeast cells too.
 In fact the colon is being called the second-brain.

 If you can scramble eggs then you can learn how to make kefir; it takes me just five-minutes each morning.
 Actually once the normal-flora has been reestablished you need to have it only once or twice a week, or even less.